junxit/us-congress-bills-113/metadata.md

 - 2013-02-28 — Introduced in House
 - 2013-02-28 — Referred to the House Committee on Natural Resources.
 - 2013-02-28 — Sponsor introductory remarks on measure.
 (CR E222)
+- 2013-03-04 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2013-07-23 — Subcommittee Hearings Held.
+- 2013-07-31 — Committee Consideration and Mark-up Session Held.
+- 2013-07-31 — Ordered to be Reported by Unanimous Consent.
+- 2013-07-31 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2014-01-23 — Placed on the Union Calendar, Calendar No. 244.
+- 2014-01-23 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-328.
+- 2014-01-23 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-328.